antmelon/cs240_group_project/README.md

 - Stephen Black: Gift Wrapping Inplementation

 ## Requirements
 Two convex hull algorithms will be implemented to determine the ideal implementation of an animal habitat tracking program.
 Points will randomly be generated in order to simulate geolocations of an animal tracker.
+We initially wanted to test floating points to more accurately simulate latitude and longitude coordinates, but due to time restraints, we settled to test points with integers.
 ```cpp
 srand (time(NULL));
 for(long int i = 0; i < numCords; i++){